arm358/BoatBuddy/README.md

 This is the easier option and provides all features out of the box. <a href="https://drive.google.com/file/d/1c5GhIEyAqSfLYmdNYYjCwC2m7QHpUDN7/view?usp=sharing">At this Google Drive link</a> is a disk image of BoatBuddy.
 Unzip the file and flash it onto an SD card of sufficient size using the program of your choice (I like Etcher).
 Once flashed, proceed to the Setup section.

 ### Option 2: The Hard Way.
-1. Clone the repo to your home directory on your Raspberry Pi (structure should look like `/home/pi/BoatBuddy`)
+1. Get the repo: Clone the repo to your home directory on your Raspberry Pi (structure should look like `/home/pi/BoatBuddy`)
-2. Edit the startup file `/etc/rc.local` (`sudo nano /etc/rc.local`) and add these lines before the line `exit 0` to start the webserver and the data collection script on startup.
+2. Enable the server & data script on startup: Edit the startup file `/etc/rc.local` (`sudo nano /etc/rc.local`) and add these lines before the line `exit 0` to start the webserver and the data collection script on startup.
     ```
     cd home/pi/BoatBuddy
     python3 manage.py runserver boatbuddy.live:80 &
     python3 data.py &
     ```
-4. <a href="https://drive.google.com/file/d/1SMx4_JsFPr93qcJR4syc7A9RtJXIVq5T/view?usp=sharing">Download the zip file containing all of the maptiles</a> (too large to host on Github for free).
+4. Get the maptiles for hosting the map offline: <a href="https://drive.google.com/file/d/1SMx4_JsFPr93qcJR4syc7A9RtJXIVq5T/view?usp=sharing">Download the zip file containing all of the maptiles</a> (too large to host on Github for free).
 This is required to host the map offline.
 Unzip the `ne.zip` file into `boatbuddy/core/static/core` (440k+ individual .pbf files!).
 The full path on the Raspberry Pi should look like `/home/pi/boatbuddy/core/static/core/ne/...`
-5. Install the requirements from the `requirements.txt` file to the global Python libraries:
+5. Install Python dependencies: Install the requirements from the `requirements.txt` file to the global Python libraries:
     `sudo pip3 install -r requirements.txt`
    - You must run using sudo because the startup script `/etc/rc.local` runs as root on startup.
    - You may get lots of errors here.
 Hard to predict.
 Work through them one at a time, and raise an Issue if you need help.

-6. <a href="https://thepi.io/how-to-use-your-raspberry-pi-as-a-wireless-access-point/">Follow this guide</a> through step 5, excluding step 6 and beyond, to set up the Raspberry Pi as an access point:  (we do not want to set up forwarding of the wifi traffic to the ethernet port)
+6. Set RPi up as Access Point: <a href="https://thepi.io/how-to-use-your-raspberry-pi-as-a-wireless-access-point/">Follow this guide</a> through step 5, excluding step 6 and beyond, to set up the Raspberry Pi as an access point.
+We do not want to set up forwarding of the wifi traffic to the ethernet port.

-7. Edit the file `/etc/hosts` (`sudo nano /etc/hosts`) and add the below line at the bottom.
+7. Add DNS entry for URL: Edit the file `/etc/hosts` (`sudo nano /etc/hosts`) and add the following line at the bottom.
 Replace the IP address with whatever you set as the `static ip_address` when setting up the access point in the `dhcpcd.conf` file.
 If you followed the steps in the guide exactly, it should be `192.168.0.10`:

    `192.168.0.10     boatbuddy.live`

-Note: Bluetooth setup is outside the scope of this installation.
+Note: Bluetooth setup is outside the scope of this installation whereas it is included in the BoatBuddy image (Installation Option 1).
 It requires an older version of Raspberry Pi OS and an install script from a different Github repo.
-This can be added later.
+This can be configured later by the user.

 ## Setup